Online Resource Allocation in Episodic Markov Decision Processes: INTRODUCTION

 Motivated by this, we extend the existing framework to consider online resource allocation over an episodic Markov decision process (MDP), generalizing a single action for an episode to multi-stage actions.
-More precisely, at the beginning of each episode, the reward and the resource consumption of any action at a state throughout the episode are revealed to the decision-maker.
-Transitions between states are governed by an unknown transition kernel.
-After an episode, the decision-maker observes the cumulative reward and resource consumption accrued over the episode.
-There is a budget for the total resource consumption for the entire process, so the decision-maker can keep track of the remaining budget but cannot observe the reward and resource consumption functions of future episodes.
-Therefore, the problem is to prepare a policy based on the given reward and resource consumption functions of the past and current episodes, the remaining resource budget, and the estimation of the unknown transition kernel.
-The main challenge here is to deal with uncertainty in not only the reward and resource consumption functions of future episodes but also the unknown transition function of the underlying MDP.
+More generally, we formulate the problem as an episodic finite-horizon constrained MDP (CMDP)~\citep{Altman,efroni2020} whose goal is to maximize the cumulative reward by allocating a long-term resource budget over episodes.
+Basically, the decision-maker prepares a policy for an episode, after running which the decision-maker observes the cumulative reward and resource consumption over the episode.
+There is a long-term budget for the total resource consumption for all episodes, so the decision-maker can keep track of the remaining budget but cannot observe the reward and resource consumption functions of future episodes.
+Therefore, the problem is to prepare policies based on past observations and feedback about the reward and resource consumption functions, the remaining resource budget, and the estimation of the unknown transition kernel.
+The main challenge here is to deal with uncertainties in not only the reward and resource consumption functions of future episodes but also the unknown transition function of the underlying MDP.

+We consider two settings, the \emph{observe-then-decide} regime and the \emph{decide-then-observe} regime, which differ in how the observations and feedback about the random reward and resource consumption functions are given to the decision-maker.
+The first setting is related to the contextual MDP literature \citep{hallak2015contextual,modi-contextual,contextual-mdp-offline-regression,contextual-mdp-online-regression} and assumes that the sampled reward and resource consumption functions of each episode are revealed at the beginning of the episode.
+Here, we define and study the regret against the \emph{dynamic clairvoyant optimal policy}.
+The second setting considers essentially the stochastic finite-horizon episodic constrained MDP~\citep{efroni2020,NEURIPS2020_ae95296e,liu2021learning,bura2022dope,pmlr-v162-chen22i, pmlr-v151-wei22a,pmlr-v206-wei23b} and assumes that the random reward and resource consumption functions for an episode can be observed only after the episode.

 \paragraph{Our Contributions}